YIC4 - Yukon Indigenous Community Climate Change Champions Training

 Mobilizing Knowledge for Developing Indigenous Community Champions for Climate Change Adaptation in Yukon

-A four-day training was hosted at the Yukon Inn, November 27-30th 2017 and welcomed 25 Indigenous youth from across the Yukon as well as four guest youth from NWT and Nunatsiavut.
+A four-day training was hosted at the Yukon Inn, November 27-30th 2017 and welcomed 29 participants (Indigenous youth from across the Yukon as well as four guest youth from NWT and Nunatsiavut and two Renewable Resource Council (RRC) members).
 The training focused on building a strong foundation of knowledge about the causes and effects of and adaptation strategies for climate change from the global to local perspectives.
 Dr. Catherine Potvin from McGill University as well as Dene Elder Francois Paulette from the Northwest Territories, Champagne and Aishihik First Nations Elders Mary Jane Jim and Chuck Hume, Kluane First Nation's Mary Jane Johnson, and Elder Richard Wilson from Haida Gwaii helped to train the youth in scientific and Indigenous ways of knowing.

 The youth were highly engaged throughout and came to the training with a wealth of knowledge already as well as many concerns about the changes in their homelands, which they were able to share with each other; while the topic of climate change can be overwhelming at times, they expressed incredible passion and dedication to working together toward positive change and building onto their communities' adaptive and mitigative capacities from a strengths-based, Indigenous-led perspective.
 As part of a facilitated process, youth also co-developed their own community assessment plan and tool to explore climate change adaptation work and future areas of potential for community action.